MaxBiber/portfolio/README.md

 - Created dynamic dashboards and contributed to improving business performance indicators (KPIs).

 **2021: Various Temporary Missions in Commerce and Distribution**
-- Worked as a order preparer, cashier, and restaurant employee managing payments, orders, stocks, and cash handling.
+- Worked as an order preparer, cashier, and restaurant employee managing payments, orders, stocks, and cash handling.
 - Lifeguard at a vacation center.

 **2015-2016: Professional Immersion Internships**